ginkgo-project/ginkgo/README.md

     *   _gcc 5.4.0+_
     *   _clang 3.3+_ (__TODO__: verify, works with 5.0)

-The Ginkgo GPU module has the following __additional__ requirements:
+The Ginkgo CUDA module has the following __additional__ requirements:

 *   _cmake 3.10+_
 *   _CUDA 7.0+_ (__TODO__: verify, works with 8.0)